isiahmeadows/mithril.js/core.md

 The solution to async removal without framework support is through an intent system:

-- Set a flag on a component when you're about to remove it.
-That component should then toggle a class as necessary.
+1. Set a flag on a component when you're about to remove it.
+That component should then do whatever it needs to do first, like toggle a class.
-- Set a flag on

-## Hyperscript API

-This is the existing hyperscript API, exposed via exports of `mithril/m`.
-Each of these are exposed from the browser bundle with properties of the same name.

-- `m`/`default` - The hyperscript factory
-- `Fragment`, `Keyed`, `Text`, `Trust`, `Retain` - Built-in components
-- `create(mask, tag, attrs, children, key, ref)` - The vnode factory
-- `RETAIN_MEMO` - A reference to the memoized `m(Retain)`, for `mopt`
-- `normalize` - Normalize a single child into a vnode
-- `normalizeChildren` - Normalize a child or array of children into an array of vnodes

-Note: as an added bonus, this works better with Rollup, too.
+1. Once the component has done the necessary processing (like after the animation runs), it should invoke a callback to signal it's ready to be removed.
+1. Finally, remove the node itself.

 ## DOM renderer API

 This is mostly the existing renderer API, but with some modifications.
-It's exposed via `mithril/render` and depends on `mithril/m`.
+It's exposed via `mithril/dom`.

-- `render(root, vnode?)` - Render a tree to a root using an optional previous internal representation.
-This is exposed via `Mithril.render`.
+- `render(root, (m, Vnodes) => vnode)` - Render a tree to a root using an optional previous internal representation.
+This is exposed in the core bundle via `Mithril.render`.
 	- If `root` is currently being redrawn, an error is thrown.
-	- This is synchronous - it only makes sense to do this.
+	- This is synchronous - it only makes sense to do it this way.
-	- `sync:` is a boolean option, but it does *not* result in a non-promise return value or synchronously thrown error.
-So this function is sometimes-sync in when side effects occur, but it *never* is sometimes-sync in error handling.
 	- This assigns an expando `._ir` to the root if one doesn't exist already.

-- `new Context(ir)` - Create a context instance from an IR node.
+- `render(root)` - Clear a root.

-	- This exists mostly for `hydrate`.
+- `hydrate(root, (m, Vnodes) => vnode)` - Renders a root vnode.
+This is exposed in the full bundle via `Mithril.hydrate`, but is *not* exposed in the core bundle.
+(It's tree-shaken out.)
+	- This assigns an expando `._ir` to the root.

 Notes:

+- For `render`:
 	- First renders are always synchronous.
 Subsequent renders await async unmounting before rendering subtrees.
 (This avoids certain async complications.)
 	- If any subtree redraws are scheduled, they are cleared to make room for the global redraw.
 	- This depends on `window` and `document` globals - those are *not* dependency-injected.
 This does *not* include module instantiation, so it's safe to load without side effects on server-side.
 	- Callbacks are deduplicated via `requestAnimationFrame` on update, requesting a time slot to update the DOM tree before committing.
 This is intentionally coupled to the renderer as it has some non-trivial deduplication logic to ensure trees get merged with their ancestors when their updates get scheduled.

-## DOM hydration API

-The DOM hydration API is exposed under `mithril/hydrate` and is exposed via `Mithril.hydrate`.
-It depends on `mithril/render` and `mithril/m`.

-- `hydrate(root, vnode?)` - Renders a root vnode.
-	- This assigns an expando `._ir` to the root if one doesn't exist already.

-Notes:
+- For `hydrate`:
 	- An error is thrown if `root._ir` already exists.
 	- An error is thrown if any differences exist between the existing DOM tree the incoming vnode tree.
 	- If an error is thrown at any point, all successfully added removal hooks are called immediately before throwing the caught error.
 If any of these throw, their errors replace the initially caught error and are rethrown instead.
-- This shares a lot of internal subscription code with `mithril/render`, so those need to share a common backend.
+	- This shares a lot of code with `render`, hence why they're in the same module.

 ## Closure components